Stegosaurus

 Media Deptictions ~ ~ ~ ~

-Jurassic Park: The Lost World Upon receiving fan mail from a child disappointed that his favorite dinosaur stegosaurus, wasn't in Jurassic Park.
+Jurassic Park: The Lost World Upon receiving fan mail from a child disappointed that his favorite dinosaur Stegosaurus, wasn't in Jurassic Park.
 Although it was in the Jurassic Park novel being the sick dinosaur instead of the Triceratops The Stegosaurus was the first dinosaur in the Lost World, they are massive in their debut scene, at certain angles they look twice as large as their real-life counterparts.
 Stegosaurus appears almost everywhere else in the franchise since it's such an iconic animal.
-I wish the design was updated it feels terribly dated.
+I wish the design was updated it's dated and it's too fat.

 Walking With Dinosaurs Featured in both Jurassic episodes.
-In one, it’s thought that stegosaurus could flush their plates with blood to make them brighter and more intimidating but this has been debunked.
-The Animals are close minded and rather aggressive with one scene it impales a baby Diplodocus for getting too close to it.
+In one, it’s thought that Stegosaurus could flush their plates with blood to make them brighter and more intimidating but this has been debunked.
+The Animals are close minded and rather aggressive with one scene whereit impales a baby Diplodocus for getting too close to it.